mk2modx/EventTrackerProject/README.md

 ## EVENT TRACKER / JOB TRACKER

+*** Oct 7 2019 Version 1.1

+*** Refactored for Homework Week 13
+-added javascript/html frontend.
+*** Links are for previous version/ Version 1.1 available on GitHub

 Skill Distillery Homework Week 12

 This application uses basic REST API services.
 I chose to track job applications which is what I'll be doing after attending this school.